 Curriculum Rationale in: Mathematics

-Our 2 year KS3 builds on basic skills taught at Primary level to ensure the foundations are present to support students’ deeper learning of the national curriculum.
+Our 2-year KS3 builds on basic skills taught in KS2 to ensure the foundations are present to support students’ deeper learning of the national curriculum.

 - Every fortnight, a basic skills test is embedded into the calendar to support students’ arithmetic and basic knowledge of various topics.
 The main part of the lessons involves problem solving and deeper investigative tasks which are designed to engage students.